GSA/digitalgov.gov/content/posts/2016-07-26-summer-health-and-safety-a-new-resource-brought-to-you-by-cdc-and-nih.md

 And now, here is another great example.

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-476-CDC-NIH-Summer-Health-and-Safety-miscrosite-preview.jpg" alt="CDC and NIH "Summer Health and Safety" microsite preview." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/600-x-476-CDC-NIH-Summer-Health-and-Safety-miscrosite-preview.jpg" alt="CDC and NIH Summer Health and Safety microsite preview." >}}

 Recently, the Centers for Disease Control and Prevention (CDC) and National Institutes of Health (NIH) have partnered to produce a new microsite on Summer Health and Safety.
 Some of the topics covered include: food safety, water and sun safety, and the prevention of mosquito and tick-borne diseases.